acdh-oeaw/arche-ingest/README.md

 * `reimport_single_binary.php` reingests a single resource's binary content (to be used when file name and/or location changed)

-## Instructions for the arche-ingestion@herkules.acdh.oeaw.ac.at
+## Instructions for the repo-ingestion@hephaistos.acdh.oeaw.ac.at

 Skip the instructions above.